 In the fall of 2016, HBU posted a total combined graduate and undergraduate enrollment of 3,273 – the highest in University history.
 As reported by Dr. Sloan, many factors are responsible for this record-breaking growth, but the most important are the University’s faithfulness to its historic Christian mission and its rigorous pursuit of its Ten Pillars vision.

-Additional changes to the undergraduate academic program under Dr. Sloan’s leadership include the launching of an Honors College and the implementation of a new interdisciplinary Liberal Arts Core Curriculum designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization.
-As its visibility increases, the Honors College continues to attract strong students interested in a quality education that promotes a Christian worldview.
+Additional changes to the undergraduate academic program under Dr. Sloan’s leadership include the launching of an Honors College and the implementation of a strong interdisciplinary Liberal Arts Core Curriculum designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization.
+As its visibility increases, the Honors College continues to attract outstanding students interested in a quality education that promotes a Christian worldview.

-Other factors contributing to the University’s growth and increasing visibility during Dr. Sloan’s tenure include HBU’s return to full membership status in Division I of the NCAA; the decision to join the Southland Conference and play football; the construction of Dunham Field and Husky Stadium; ongoing implementation of HBU’s master plan through its US Highway 59 and Fondren project involving the construction of Belin Tower and Belin Drive, as well as an exciting new retail development; the acquisition of the Bradshaw Fitness Center and the construction of two new buildings – the Academic Center and the imposing six-story residence facility called the Sadie and Doug Hodo Residence College; the steady growth of HBU’s on-campus residential population; and the recent implementation of various student life initiatives to promote student success, including the creation of an Academic Success Center.
+Other factors contributing to the University’s growth and increasing visibility during Dr. Sloan’s tenure include HBU’s return to full membership status in Division I of the NCAA; the decision to join the Southland Conference and play football; the construction of Dunham Field and Husky Stadium; ongoing implementation of HBU’s master plan through its US Highway 59 and Fondren project involving the construction of Belin Tower and Belin Drive, as well as an exciting new retail development called The Pillars at HBU; the acquisition of the Bradshaw Fitness Center and the construction of two new buildings – the University Academic Center and the imposing six-story residence facility called the Sadie and Doug Hodo Residence College; the steady growth of HBU’s on-campus residential population; and the recent implementation of various student life initiatives to promote student success, including the creation of the Doris and Terry Looper Learning Commons, which houses HBU’s Academic Success Center.